 “Kenneth, please,” she clasped and chain swayed her new pendant.
 “This is very difficult for me, and you’re not making it any easier.
-Now I know you’ve come a long way, only that’s for you—a decision for your life.
-But I can say with as much certainty as I can right now that I just don’t feel there’s a ‘we’ anymore.
-I mean, I love you, but don’t, you know, love LOVE you like that anymore.
-And I think that with everything so up in the air with you, it’s best if we really give ourselves a lot of space to grow, to evolve, explore our own personal potentials to the maximum.”
+Now I know you’ve come a long way, only that’s on you—a decision for your life.
+But I can say with as much certainty as I can right now that I just don’t feel there’s a ‘we’ like that anymore.
+And I think that with everything so up in the air with you, it’s best if we really give ourselves a lot of room to grow, to evolve, explore our own personal potentials to the max.”

 “You can’t be serious, what…”

-“We’re talking major life transitions, hard decisions, often the best you can make alone, looking back wise,” she continued, beckoning me out the Deli’s crowded, wide open double doors “By the way, you know what’s funny?
+“We’re talking major life transitions, hard decisions, often the best you can make alone,” she continued, beckoning me out the Deli’s crowded, wide open double doors “By the way, you know what’s funny?
 My mother says maybe I was just in a needy place when we had our little thing, and that’s behind me now.
 Faith can be so wise that way.”

 Time had rolled on by.
 The brilliant sun no longer chased back that mounding fog bank, which now penetrated the street fair’s western flank.
 A cold, damp wind bowled down Union from Presidio Heights, whipping astrologer flyers and sausage wrappers along the makeshift midway, and gutter dust into the eyes of the fair’s beholders, afternoon Westerlies jostling seashell and crystal wind chimes, playing through bamboo flutes.

-Juggler Jay Rensal finished strong with three watermelons and a Gravenstein, apple juice dripping all down his goosebumped leotard.
-He had his detractors, though, one Black Sabbath jello-head who shouted, “Were your parents first cousins, or what?”
-To which the juggler shouted back from the stage, “I do my show like you have sex, pal—alone,” nary missing a beat or orbit of his closing act.
+Juggler Jay Rensal finished strong with three watermelons and a Gravenstein, apple juice dripping all down his goosebumped leotard, firing back at somehalf-loaded nitwit, “I do my show like you have sex, pal—alone.”

-“Just look after the plants, mail and things, fake out the burglers—everybody does it around here,” Sydney said, stepping around the twisty trunk of a dogged acacia tree outside Laura Ashley Welsh wear.
-“I won’t be there, of course, because I happen to be flying back to Chicago with my parents—could even have looked you up downtown there if you hadn’t bailed from your big job.”
+“Just look after the plants, mail and things, fake out the burglars—everybody does it around here,” Sydney said, stepping around the twisty trunk of a dogged acacia tree outside Laura Ashley Welsh wear.
+“I won’t be there, of course, because I happen to be flying back to Chicago with my parents—could even have looked you up downtown at that exciting new job you just blew off.”

-“For their anniversary, and a postponed Shavuot celebration—a big, huge Mendel family bash—isn’t that fantabulous?
+“For their anniversary, and a postponed Shavuot celebration—a big, huge Mendel family bash, I mean everybody, the whole mishpocha—isn’t that fantabulous?
 Which reminds me, I must be going, since they’re doubling with me and my friend for dinner tonight, he’s a commercial ecotect,” she smiled proudly, beckoning me to shake hands on it.
 “But you should take me up on the offer.
-I figure it’s the least I can do, and am even pretty confident you won’t destroy anything—just so you won’t be a keisenik about this. ’Cause I’m kind of concerned about you, Kenneth, you don’t look so well.
-There, see?
+I figure it’s the least I can do, and am even pretty confident you won’t destroy anything. ’Cause I’m kind of concerned about you, Kenneth—your judgment, your…lapses—you know, all that’s gone on.
+And you don’t look so well.
+So there, see?
 You already have at least one friend in San Francisco.”

 Beyond Octavia Street, the wind rustled an otherwise dull, day-ending calm.
 Oh, wisps of distant laughter and traffic horns, maybe, but little more.
-Small wonder heads turned, dogs moaned and melons came tumbling down when this apparently normal young couple turned the corner toward that Octagon House and Allyne Park: Some primped up chick patting this slumped over guy, and all he kept screaming like Stanley Kowalski was…
+Small wonder nearby heads turned, dogs moaned and melons came tumbling down when this apparently normal young couple turned the corner toward that Octagon House and Allyne Park: Some primped up chick patting this slumped over dudly, and all he kept screaming was…